forthy42/gforth/INSTALL.md

     git clone https://git.savannah.gnu.org/git/gforth.git
     cd gforth
-    ./install-deps.sh # install all known dependencies for a full build ./BUILD-FROM-SCRATCH
+    . ./install-deps.sh # install all known dependencies for a full build ./BUILD-FROM-SCRATCH
     sudo make install

 ## Additional info for MacOS ##

-You'll get brew installed if it is not already there.
+You'll get brew and XCode command line tools installed (git will trigger the latter) if it is not already there.
+The install-deps.sh

 ## Alternative: Build from Tarball
 If you are building from the tarball, please consult [INSTALL](INSTALL).